 2. Bengal Tiger (Panthera tigris tigris)

 The Bengal tiger is slightly smaller than its Siberian cousin but still incredibly large.
-Found mostly in India, these tigers can weigh around 550 pounds and grow up to 11 feet long.
+Found mainly in India, these tigers can weigh around 550 pounds and grow up to 11 feet long.
 They are known for their beautiful orange fur and dark stripes.
 Bengal tigers have powerful muscles to jump and run quickly, helping them hunt large prey.
 Cubs reach almost full adult size by 18 months and are fully grown by two years old.

 Size Differences Between Males and Females